Recycling Household Hazardous Materials

 - Keep paints in their original containers and leave the labels on the cans.

 - The old paint must be from households only and be in gallon size or smaller containers.

 - No more than 10 containers per day per household are accepted.

 - Store staff must examine all paint containers.

-Call ahead to make sure Miller Paint can accept your leftover items; automotive paints, aerosol paints and paint thinners, or mineral spirits are not accepted.
+Call ahead to make sure one of the stores can accept your leftover items; automotive paints, aerosol paints and paint thinners, or mineral spirits are not accepted.

 For more information visit PaintCare.org, or call Metro’s Recycling Information at 503-234-3000.